Diseases & Conditions > Heart Disease

 Bile acid sequestrants.
 The three main bile acid sequestrants currently prescribed in the United States are cholestyramine sucrose (Questran), colestipol (Colestid) and colesevelam (WelChol).
 They mildly lower LDL cholesterol and are available as powders, tablets or granules.
 When combined with statins, they can lower LDL cholesterol even more.
 These drugs work by binding with bile acids that contain cholesterol in the intestines.
 They can be prescribed alone or in combination with a statin.
 A bile acid sequestrant may also be prescribed in combination with another drug if you have high triglycerides or a history of severe constipation.

 Fibrates.
 These drugs work by reducing triglycerides and raising HDL cholesterol.
 Fibrate medications include gemfibrozil (Lopid), fenofibrate (TriCor) and clofibrate (Atromid-S).
 Fibrates are not recommended as the sole drug therapy for women with heart disease for whom LDL cholesterol reduction is the main goal.
-They may be useful in patients who have achieved their LDL goal, but have "residual risk" due to elevated triglycerides or low HDL, but this an area of continuing controversy.
+They might be useful in patients who have achieved their LDL goal, but have "residual risk" due to elevated triglycerides or low HDL, but this an area of continuing controversy.

 Cholesterol absorption inhibitors.
 This class of drugs lowers cholesterol by preventing it from being absorbed in the intestine.
 The only approved drug in this class is ezetimibe (Zetia).
 Studies find it works to lower LDL cholesterol and may also have modest effects on lowering triglycerides and raising HDL cholesterol.
 Zetia may work best in combination with a statin, providing a dual mechanism for reducing cholesterol levels.
 Since Zetia has not been proven to prevent heart attacks, the use of this drug should be reserved for women who are already on a maximally tolerated statin and who need more lipid lowering, or who do not tolerate statins.